u01jmg3/ics-parser/README.md

    }
    ```

+## How to use

 ### How to instantiate the Parser

  - Using the example script as a guide, [refer to this code](https://github.com/u01jmg3/ics-parser/blob/master/examples/index.php#L1-L21)

 #### What will the parser return?

  - Each key/value pair from the iCal file will be parsed creating an associate array for both the calendar and every event it contains.
  - Also injected will be content under `dtstart_tz` and `dtend_tz` for accessing start and end dates with time zone data applied.
  - Where possible [`DateTime`](https://secure.php.net/manual/en/class.datetime.php) objects are used and returned.

 ```php
 // Dump the whole calendar